FelixNica/driving-object-detector/README.md

 ![](img/train_sample_e-46000.jpg)<br/>
 <br/>
-After filtering, predictions on validation data look like this, note that more optimisation is necessary for objects that have small bounding boxes (are far away in the image): <br/>
+With a higher confidence threshold and non max suppression applied predictions on validation data look like this, note that more optimisation is necessary for objects that have small bounding boxes (are far away in the image): <br/>

 ![](img/test_sample_e-49000.jpg)<br/>